-4. Tragic and people-centred: the distinctiveness of humanitarian action

-These accounts tend to privilege traditional forms of humanitarian assistance and exhibit deep scepticism about military intervention on the grounds that it tends to make situations worse and reinforces the militarist ideals that are among the chief underlying causes of humanitarian crises in the first place.
+4. Tragic and people-centred: the distinctiveness of humanitarian action and exhibit deep scepticism about military intervention on the grounds that it tends to make situations worse and reinforces the militarist ideals that are among the chief underlying causes of humanitarian crises in the first place.
 Precisely because of this scepticism, however, these accounts help to widen our understanding of the tools that might be used to protect populations.
 In exposing some of the intrinsic limitations of forcible action to promote human protection, these approaches emphasise that interventions are selective, partial and never solely humanitarian.
 That said, critics question how suffering can be alleviated let alone prevented without taking a political stance and so there are real limits to the physical protection that can be afforded by humanitarian action alone.
 This 'individual-centred' approach is vulnerable to many of the criticisms levelled against the 'tragic' conception.
 Notably, its prescriptions often fall well short of what is needed to protect vulnerable populations.